Armored Heart: L'Odeur de l'Amour

 Lanri let out a gasp, and Seeker looked on as her eyes rolled back in her head, and the thoughts stopped again.

 Seeker had to force herself to look away from Lanri and to focus on what they had to say.
-“Come again?” she asked.
+“Come again?”
+She asked.

 “Well, you disappeared for two weeks.
 We felt you cast the occasional spell, saw you move things to and from her vault now and then.
 And there was that slight matter of a messenger telling me I could buy you back from a demon that was imprisoning you.”

 Suddenly something clicked in Seeker.
-Gorance had mentioned Ishi could buy her from him if she wanted to, and now Mischief had referenced the auction twice.
+Gorance had mentioned Ishara could buy her from him if she wanted to, and now Mischief had referenced the auction twice.
 She glared at them.
 “You knew.
 You… you knew, and you didn’t help us; didn’t help me.”

 “That sounds suspiciously like an accusation, Seeker,” said Mischief as they walked back around the bed, to in front of her.
 “Who would we have sent to help you?
 You were far beyond where any of us have any business being.
 The only Heartwarden who we would ever have considered sending there was you yourself.”